r0mdau/go-clean-docker-registry/README.md

 ### Use it

-To use this project you can simply use `go run`, here we show all tags associated with image :
+To use this project you can simply use `go run` or launch the binary.

+Show all images in registry :

+    go run main.go cmd.go registry.go showimages -u https://registry.docker.example.com

+Show all tags of specified image :

-    go run main.go cmd.go registry.go -u https://private.registry.com -i r0mdau/nodejs show
+    go run main.go cmd.go registry.go showtags -u https://registry.docker.example.com -i r0mdau/nodejs

 ### Build
 Command `make` to build amd64 binary.